-The superior Buckfast bee exists as a result of a diligent and long work of an old monastery in England Brother Adam Kehrie from Buckfast Alley.
+The superior Buckfast bee and the only bee I raise, exists as a result of a diligent and long work of an old monastery in England Brother Adam Kehrie from Buckfast Alley.
 Brother Adam dedicated almost all his life to practicing beekeeping.
 He died in 1996 at the age of 93.
 The Buckfast bees have been recognized as a superior breed that possesses all the good traits of a honey bee and highly admired by beekeepers around the world.

 The story began in the early 20th century when Karl Kehrie a 12 years old boy came over from German with a view to joining the community of Buckfast Alley which is also recognized for keeping bees to fulfill its need for sugar and wax for making candles.
 He became a young monk under the name of Brother Adam Kehrie who was then assigned to help Bother Columban in keeping the bees.